vmware-archive/nsxraml/md-version/nsxvapi.md

 **StretchedSubInterfaces > index**  |Index of the subinterface that you want to stretch.|Integer.
 Required.
 **TransportSession > protocol**  |Protocol supported.|Optional.
 Default value is *ipsec*.
 **IpsecSession > ipsecSiteId**  |Site ID assigned to the route-based IPSec site.|String value.
 Required.
-**IpsecSession > sharedcode**  |Validates the local IPSec site configuration.
+**IpsecSession > sharedCode**  |Validates the local IPSec site configuration.
 It contains VTI IP address to be assigned to the local VTI.|Required if the L2TunnelsConfig mode is *spoke*.

 * **get** *(secured)*: Retrieve the configuration of all L2 VPN over IPSec tunnels on the specific NSX Edge.